echen500/gwc-mystery/README.md

 # gwc-mystery

 I took your file while you weren't paying attention.
-If you can find it, you can have it back. - X
+If you can find it, you can have it back.
+Make use of all your resources. - X